tomsitter/tomsitter.github.io/_pages/thepantry-tou.md

 In order to resolve a complaint regarding the Site or to receive further information regarding use of the Site, please contact us at:

 Sitter Consulting Inc.

 2395A Grant Ave

-Courtenay , British Columbia V9N 7E9
+Courtenay, British Columbia V9N 7E9

 Canada

 Phone:  8077080847

 thomas.sitter@gmail.com

 These terms of use were created using Termly's [Terms and Conditions Generator](https://termly.io/products/terms-and-conditions-generator).

 <script>